5 Landscape Photography Settings Every Photographer Should Know

 But you’re also faced with another problem:

-This is why I recommend that you always use the two-second self-timer function.
-That way, your camera won’t capture the photo for two seconds after you hit the shutter button, and the vibrations will have time to fade.
+For these situations, use the two-second self-timer function.
+That way, your camera won’t capture the photo for two seconds after you hit the shutter button, and any vibrations from your touch will have time to fade.

 Related Posts